Jamie Donley: Leyton Orient (loan)

 On 16 August 2024, Donley joined Leyton Orient on loan until the end of the season.
 He scored his first goal for Orient on 21 December 2024.
 He kept his goalscoring form going into January 2025, three goals and three assists seeing him named EFL Young Player of the Month as Orient climbed into play-off contention.

 On 8 February 2025, during an FA Cup 4th round tie with English champions and last years runners up Manchester City, Donley opened the scoring in spectacular fashion.
 As Sonny Perkins dispossessed City's new signing Nico González, Donley struck the ball fifty yards out from goal, and it bounced off the underside of the crossbar before hitting City goalkeeper Stefan Ortega on the back and falling into the net.
 Though it ultimately went down as an own goal, Donley received praise from fans, BBC pundits Martin Keown and Chris Sutton, and City manager Pep Guardiola, who said afterwards, "When you concede this goal, you just congratulate Donley.
 He's an incredible left-footed player and he made a fantastic goal."
 Orient went on to lose the match 2–1, but Donley was given the Man of the Match award.

 Donley played 52 times for Leyton Orient, scoring eight goals, helping them to reach the League One play-off final, where they lost 1–0 to Charlton Athletic.
 His performances for Orient in 2024–25 saw him win the player of the year award.

 Stoke City (loan)

-On 6 August 2025, Donley joined Championship club Stoke City on a season-long loan deal.
+On 6 August 2025, Donley joined Stoke City on a season-long loan deal.
+After making only six appearances for Stoke, Donley was recalled by Tottenham on 1 January 2026.

+Oxford United (loan)

+On 2 January 2026, Donley joined Oxford United on loan until the end of the season, with an option to make the deal permanent.